 Sarah Bone, The University of Melbourne, Burnley College

-Eight Spotted Gum types (6 provenances of Corymbia maculata and one each of the species Corymbia variegata and Corymbia henryi) were assessed in a field grown provenance trial undertaken in the grounds of Burnley College, Melbourne Victoria.
-Differences in growth rate, stem structure, tree form and health of the provenances were recorded over an eight month period (Nov 2000 – July 2001) from the planting of glasshouse raised four month old seedlings to harvest at twelve months of age.
+Eight Spotted Gum types (6 provenances of Corymbia maculata and one each of the species Corymbia variegata and Corymbia henryi) were assessed in a field-grown provenance trial undertaken on the grounds of Burnley College, Melbourne Victoria.
+Differences in growth rate, stem structure, tree form and health of the provenances were recorded over an eight-month period (Nov 2000 – July 2001) from the planting of glasshouse-raised four-month-old seedlings to harvest at twelve months of age.
 While preliminary data analysis has identified significant differences in provenances for measures of survival, growth rate and stress tolerance (p £ 0.05) significant differences in stem structure and other measures of tree form have not been recorded.
 This paper summarises methods used to assess and measure growth traits of the 160 trees studied and presents a preliminary view of the results (project completion date March 2002).

 Materials and Method